-The current prospective study showed an extremely high success rate of conservative treatment of painful sciatica patients arising from a single level of inter-vertebral disc prolapse documented by magnetic resonance imaging, in that none of the patient required operative intervention.
-Further studies are worthwhile in assessing the clinical efficacy of LLLT in elderly subjects suffering from sciatica due to multiple etiology.
+The current prospective study showed an extremely high success rate of conservative treatment of painful cervical radiculopathy patients arising from a single level of intervertebral disc prolapse documented by magnetic resonance imaging, in that none of the patient required operative intervention.
+It further shows that there is in fact no need to irradiate the acupuncture points to obtain the extremely favorable clinical result.
+Further studies are worthwhile in assessing the clinical efficacy of LLLT in elderly subjects suffering from cervical radiculopathy due to degenerative spine in the elderly population.